coderefinery/train-the-trainer/content/lesson-template.md

  - Emphasize lines: they make it easier to spot what has changed in longer code snippets
  - You can write Markdown (I know it's an extension and a flavor of ...) and we really like and use MyST parser
  - It's fine if you use some other static site generator or git-based lesson method.

+## Contributing to existing CodeRefinery lessons

+> Mention here about the ideal process: Issue, discussion, PR
+> Also mention about letting us know when you create your own lessons based on CR materials and ways of contributing back

 :::{exercise}
 Find the lesson template on Github, create your own repository in your own namespace using the template and play around with the features: